 The board should be packed in a properly padded surf-bag.

-For tickets issued prior to 15th November 2014 items beyond 300cm (118 inches) and up to 400cm 157 inches) in length may be accepted in exceptional cases.
-Please contact your local Emirates office for details at least seven working days prior to travelling with such items.
-Items exceeding this limit must be referred to Emirates SkyCargo.
+Items up to 400cm (13 feet) in length may be accepted in exceptional cases.
+Please contact your local Emirates office for details at least seven working days prior to traveling with such items.
+Items exceeding the above limit must be referred to Emirates SkyCargo.
 If the free baggage allowance is exceeded, normal excess charges apply.

 For sports equipment other than that mentioned above, there is no special baggage allowance.
 Should your overall baggage weight or amount exceed the normal free allowance, excess baggage rates will apply.
 Please contact your local Emirates office for information on excess baggage rates.